ShookLyngs/mindmap-parser/README.md

 # MinMap Parser
-A simple project that implemented basic functionality of a MindMap parser.
+A simple MindMap parser project that implements the basic functionality.

 ## Install dependencies
 ```shell